“Retirement is the ugliest word in the language.”

 Why Retirement is the Wrong Goal to Aim For

-While retirement is a great goal to aim for if you really want to stop working and doing anything but travel/volunteering/lounging around, it’s not the be all, end all ultimate goal in life.
-For many of us, retirement is the mental picture we have when we are finally able to do whatever it is that we want to do without having to worry about working for me.
+While retirement is a great goal to aim for if you really want to stop working and doing anything but travel/volunteering/lounging around, it’s not the be-all, end-all, ultimate goal in life.
+For many of us, retirement is the mental picture we have when we are finally able to do whatever it is that we want to do without having to worry about working for us.

 There’s one issue with that mental picture.
 We’re using the wrong word to define the goal that we’re looking to accomplish.

 What we really want to achieve is financial independence.
-Financial independence doesn’t necessary immediately lead to retirement.
+Financial independence doesn’t necessarily immediately lead to retirement.

 What is financial independence?

 Financial independence is a state where you no longer need to earn a salary to meet your living expenses.
-Your investments provide you with enough capital so that you could, if you chose, meet all of your living expenses.
-You could quit tomorrow and be able to maintain a lifestyle that you desire.
+Your investments provide you with enough capital so that you can, if you choose, meet all of your living expenses.
+You could quit tomorrow and be able to maintain the lifestyle that you desire.

 Achievement of financial independence leads to freedom.
 While, yes, if you’re not financially independent, you could always go get another job, pick up and move, take your chances elsewhere, or even start your own entrepreneurial venture, you have to balance doing what you want to do with the need to continue to meet your financial obligations.
 You’re in a position where not earning money is, over the long run, unsustainable, because you’ll have to tap into your principal enough to where you’ll eventually run out of money.
 When you have financial independence, on the other hand, you get to choose what it is that you want to do with the rest of your life.
 You could continue to work.
 You could stop.
 You could volunteer.
 You could [FILL IN THE BLANK WITH LEGAL, MORAL, ETHICAL ACTIVITIES HERE].
 The world, within the limits of spending within what you can safely withdraw from your accounts, is your oyster.